Talking In Bed

 Summary of Talking In Bed

 - “Talking in Bed”, As a Representative of Sorrow: The poem accounts for the speaker’s failing relationship with his significant other.
 It begins when the speaker describes how talking in bed with one significant other should be an easy task to perform.
 Unfortunately, this comfort is missing in his life.
 The distance between the two bars them from having a healthy dialogue.
-He goes on to state that these joys sparkle only in memories.
-Time has changed almost everything; even positive traits like honesty, truthfulness, and love have got various definitions.
-As the poem continues, the speaker talks about nature, like how it works in a pre-destined manner, being ineffective of his condition.
+After making his point, he proceeds to state that these joys only shine in the memories that we hold.
+As time has passed, nearly everything has gone through significant changes.
+As the poem continues, the speaker talks about nature, like how it works in a pre-destined manner, being ineffective in his condition.
 The distance between him and his significant other is a worry only for him.
-Nothing in this world is bothered about the loneliness that is getting on his nerves.
-The lack of communication and misunderstanding between the two have made them stand where they are unable to find any point for discussion.
+The world remains unconcerned with the loneliness that plagues individuals.
+The absence of effective communication and mutual comprehension has led them to a point where they are incapable of finding any common ground for discussion.

-literary devices help to have determined impacts of the poem on the intended audiences.
-It is due to these devices the writers become able to express their feelings, ideas and emotions impressively.
+literary devices help to have determined affects of the poem on the intended audiences.
+It is because of these devices the writers become able to express their feelings, ideas and emotions impressively.
 The analysis of the devices used in this poem is as follows.

-- Alliteration: The poem shows the use of alliteration, a technique in which initial sounds of neighboring words are consonants such as “together there” where the initial sound is the same that is /t/.
+- Alliteration: The poem shows the use of alliteration, a technique in which initial sounds of neighboring words are consonants, such as the sound of /m/ in “Yet more and more time passes silently”.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Yet more and more time passes silently” and the sound of /o/ in “An emblem of two people being honest.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ and /o/ in “Yet more and more time passes silently”.

 “At this unique distance from isolation